ShishirRJ/RTL-SDR-Scanner/README.md

 ## Authors
 Developed by:
-- Srikant
+- Srikant Ravi Jois
 - Chandana Alagod
-- Shishir
+- Shishir Ravi Jois
-- Meenakshi
+- Meenakshi Nair

 ## License
 This project is intended for academic and learning use.